 |S8||09 February 2020 (Sunday)||02:30 PM – 05:30 PM (Afternoon Session)||CE2|

-The official dates for GATE exam are released.
+The official dates for the GATE 2020 exam are released.
 Applicants have applied for the exam from September 3, 2019 to October 5, 2020 (the extended date).
-Candidates still have time to change the exam city till November 15, 2020.
+The last date to change the exam city was November 15, 2019.

 Candidates can fill the application form only in the online mode in the GOAPS (GATE Online Application Processing System) Portal.